PeteJames21/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 creating an instance method called charPrint(c) that prints the rectangle using the character c
 - If c is undefined, use the character X

+## 7-occurrences.js
+Write a function that returns the number of occurrences of an element in an array.